jlikhuva/blog/posts/rmq.md

     }
 }
 ```
 Once again, the query time is the best possible.
-However, even though the pre-processing time reduced from quadtratic to `O(n lg n)`, we can still do better.
+However, even though the pre-processing time reduced from quadratic to `O(n lg n)`, we can still do better.
 In particular, we can shave off a log factor and arrive at a linear time pre-processing algorithm.
 To figure out how to do that, we shall take a detour to discuss the method of four russians.

 If you'd like to take a breather, feel free to play around with the sparse table code in [the rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=7f9c152dee95816d7ef8ef9d14bc1f72).